itserik0/jumpstart-workshop/content/css/anatomy-of-css.md

 ### Multiple elements

-To select multiple elements with one ruleset
+To select multiple elements with one ruleset:

 ```
 h1, p, a {